sjsu-cs133-f25/gamers-steamreviews-games/README.md

 - Sai Vishnumolakala

 ## Datasets
 These are links to dataset downloads to set up the project.
-These should be placed in the data folder and should not take more than a few minutes.
+These should be placed in the `/data` folder and should not take more than a few minutes.

 1. Steam Reviews Dataset - https://www.gigasheet.com/sample-data/steam-game-reviews (~500 MB) (990K rows)

 2. Steam Game Metadata - https://www.kaggle.com/datasets/mohamedtarek01234/steam-games-reviews-and-rankings (~1 MB) (242 rows)

+The Steam Reviews Dataset contains a significant amount of information surrounding what users value in games and in critiques.
+This can provide video game companies insight into what types of games players enjoy.
+With 990K rows over the course of 2014 to 2024, this dataset gives a significant amount of information on trends in user sentiment.
+The Steam Game Metadata dataset enriches the reviews with information on genre and popularity of games.
+It gives further insight into what qualities players appreciate in certain types of games.

+## Notebooks
+*NOTE*: Ensure that the data is properly downloaded and placed in `/data` as instructed in the `/data` README file.

+`notebooks/brainstorm.ipynb` - This contains brainstorming and data exploration for ideas regarding the project.
+Multiple other datasets can be found here that were considered for the project, including the dataset currently being used for this project.

+`notebooks/01_explore.ipynb` - Contains exploration of the Steam Reviews Dataset as well as data cleaning and exploratory visualizations.

 ## Setup Instructions